BhavneetSinghYadav/Meta-Symbolic-ARC-Solver-System-v1-Cognition-Engine/rule_language.md

 ## Limitations and Future Work

 The rule language currently focuses on colour and region manipulations.
 Shape abstraction and robust rotation handling are planned but not yet implemented.
-Large repeat/translate steps can expand grids beyond the uncertainty map.
+Composite growth is checked via `grid_growth_forecast()` to keep the uncertainty map within bounds.